 When you start to practice this, you’ll see how composure shifts dynamics.
 In any negotiation, conflict, or crisis, the person who stays calm holds the power.
 They think more clearly, see all the angles, and avoid making costly mistakes born from haste or anger.

-Staying composed is not submission.
-It is dominance over your own internal chaos, which in turn gives you influence over external chaos.
-It tells everyone around you that you are not easily shaken.
-That kind of strength commands deep respect and is essential for both your mental health and physical health.
+Staying composed isn’t submission.
+It’s dominance over your own internal chaos, which in turn gives you influence over external chaos.
+It tells everyone around you that you aren’t easily shaken.
+That kind of strength commands deep respect.

 Conclusion